eclipxe13/CfdiUtils/README.md

     - Extract information from CER files or `Certificado` attribute.
     - Calculate `Comprobante` sums based on the list of `Conceptos`.
     - Retrieve the CFDI version information.
-- Keep a local copy of the tree of XSD and XSLT file dependences from SAT.
+- Keep a local copy of the tree of XSD and XSLT file dependencies from SAT.
 - Keep a local copy of certificates to avoid downloads them each time.
-- Check the SAT WebService to get the status of a CFDI (*Estado*, *EsCancelable* y *EstatusCancelacion*) without WSDL.
+- Check the SAT WebService to get the status of a CFDI (*Estado*, *EsCancelable* and *EstatusCancelacion*) without WSDL.

 ## Installation